UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Cluster_status_page.md

 Full details of unplanned outages are emailed to the cluster user list.

-The second Tuesday of every month is a RedHat patch release day, aka “Patch Tuesday”.
+The second Tuesday of every month is a RedHat patch release day, aka **Patch Tuesday**.
-We perform maintenance every month in the cluster in the afternoon of the Friday 17 days after Patch Tuesday.
-The queue will be disbles before an outage begins.
-The nodes may need to be emptied of jobs in advance ('drained')
+We perform maintenance every month in the cluster in the afternoon of the Friday 17 days after **Patch Tuesday**.
+The queue will be disabled before an outage begins.
+The jobs running will be not stopped but as the maintenance includes to reboot the machines, all the jobs that have not finish will be killed.

 If there is a notable delay in bringing the system back we will contact you after approximately midday.
 After an outage, the first day or two back should be considered 'at risk'; that is, things are more likely to go wrong